Terms Related to the Society of the Spectacle:

 More specifically, we look at these terms and more, as well as the related works of Marx, Bernays, Debord, and others, and explain how they relate to the world of consumer capitalism and mass media (where appearance trumps substance) we find ourselves in today.

 “The whole life of those societies in which modern conditions of production prevail presents itself as an immense accumulation of spectacles.
 All that once was directly lived has become mere representation.” – Guy Debord’s Society of the Spectacle.

 TIP: You’ll note that Trump is the main subject of the video below.
-The video choice is not a statement on being “anti-Trump” (or “pro-Trump”), it is rather a statement on centuries of philosophical theories leading up to the sociopolitical environment we find ourselves in today (of which Trump is emblematic).
+The video choice is not a statement on being “anti-Trump” (or “pro-Trump”), it is rather a statement on centuries of philosophical theories leading up to the sociopolitical environment we find ourselves in today (of which Trump is emblematic; you know, the one where a reality TV star with a strong brand who tweets liberally became leader of the free world).
 Do we think Trump marks “the End of History” or “the End of Politics?”
 No. Do we think Trump’s rise to power and his brand’s tension with the Mass Media and State is an emblem of what Debord called “the society of the spectacle?”
 Indeed.
 That would be the point we, and the 8-Bit Philosophy video below, are getting at.
 Check out all the useful media on this page and make the call for yourself.